-In modern business, data drives decisions, but raw numbers alone are not enough.
-Companies generate large volumes of transactions every day, and without a clear framework to interpret them, it becomes difficult to understand the organisation’s real financial position.
+You must be familiar that corporate generate large volumes of transactions every day.
+Without a clear framework to interpret them, it becomes difficult to understand the company’s real financial position.
 Proper financial reporting provides the structure needed to make sense of this data.

 Financial reporting acts as the main communication link between a company and its stakeholders, including management, investors, and regulators.
 It goes beyond compliance by translating daily operations into measurable financial results that can be analysed and compared.